 Under the Romans Calleva Attrebatum became a civitas, or regional capital.
-The buildings in the centre of Calleva were of stone, and included a forum and basillica.
+The buildings in the centre of Calleva were of stone and included a forum and basilica.
 However, buildings further out from the centre were probably still built of wood.
 The town suffered a fire in the late 3rd century which razed most of the buildings.
-It was quickly rebuilt, and continued to flourish until it was eventually abandoned sometime in the 5th or 6th centuries.
+It was quickly rebuilt and continued to flourish until it was eventually abandoned sometime in the 5th or 6th centuries.

 Why is it important?

 What makes Silchester Roman Town so unique is that it was never reused or resettled after the departure of the Romans.
 Therefore it provides a remarkably unaltered example of a Roman town.
 The townsite is surrounded by a 3rd-century wall roughly 1.5 miles in length, one of the best preserved original Roman town walls in Britain.